Evaluation of Transfer Credits

 Students who have successfully completed courses in the Advanced Placement Program of the College Entrance Examination Board (defined as receiving a score of 3, 4 or 5) shall be granted credit for each Advanced Placement course toward graduation, advanced placement in the university’s sequence of courses and credit for curriculum requirements.

 Cal State Fullerton grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Board.
-Students who present scores of three or better will be granted up to six semester units (nine quarter units) of college credit.
-Please refer to the Credit by Advanced Placement Chart found below.
+Students who present scores of 3 or better will be granted up to six semester units (nine quarter units) of college credit.
+Please refer to the Credit by Advanced Placement Chart.

 International Baccalaureate Program